top of page

 Growing Up (Interlude)

-This interlude track is a spoken-word piece diving into my detailed feeling about letting go of childhood and becoming an adult.
-I connect the previous songs by explaining some of the summer memories I have had, and I how I feel seeing them fade away.
+This interlude track is a spoken-word piece diving into my detailed feeling about letting go of childhood and becoming an adult during my time transitioning from high school to college.
+I connect the previous songs by explaining some of the summer memories I have had, and I how I was coping with them fading away.
+By the end, the message of the album is stated.

 Thinking About the Summer (feat.
 Celine Iris)

-The final track is about the longing feeling I had towards the memories portrayed in this EP.
-For this track, I had a lot to say and ultimately chose a longer song format to allow myself to say what I had to say as naturally as possible.
+The final track is about the longing feeling I had towards all of the memories portrayed in the album.
 I started creating the music for this track while enjoying my summer back at home between school years at Oberlin Conservatory.
 When I arrived back, I gave this track new life with an incredible vocal performance by jazz vocalist Celine Iris.
+This twelve minute song allowed me to say everything I was feeling at the time to close this album and chapter of my life.

 Listen to the EP